SelfCareMap

 Feature Gel Nails Acrylic Nails

-Look & Feel Natural, glossy, flexible Thicker, less natural, can feel stiff
+Look and Feel Natural, glossy, flexible Thicker, less natural, can feel stiff

 Removal Soak-off (acetone) Soak-off or filing (more aggressive)